Johann Baptist Bohadsch

 Johann Baptist Bohadsch (Jan Křtitel Boháč; 14 June 1724 – 16 October 1768) was a German professor of botany and pharmacology and a naturalist.

 Biography

-Johann was born in 1724 in Schinkau.
+Johann was born in 1724 in Schinkau, Bohemia (now Žinkovy, Czech Republic).
 His father was manager of the estates of Count Wenzel von Zwrtby.
 Johann was educated at a Jesuit seminary where he learned Latin and philosophy.
 He then studied medicine at the "Carolina Medicin".